-CDR tools are used exclusively during the investigation traffic collisions and only with consent and/or court-ordered warrant.
+Data extraction tools are used exclusively during the investigation of crimes and only with consent and/or court-ordered warrant, having established probable cause.
 There is no distinction in the levels of service SPD provides to the various and diverse neighborhoods, communities, or individuals within the city.

-All use of these tools must also comply with SPD Policy 12.050 - Criminal Justice Information Systems and may only be used for legitimate criminal investigative purposes.
+All use of the data extraction tools must also comply with SPD Policy 12.050 - Criminal Justice Information Systems and may only be used for legitimate criminal investigative purposes.